jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 ### jQuery: The Basics

 This is a basic tutorial, designed to help you get started using jQuery.
-If you don't have a test page setup yet, start by creating the following HTML page:
+If you don&rsquo;t have a test page setup yet, start by creating the following HTML page:

 ```
 <!doctype html>